Fender TC 90

 The Fender TC 90 is a semi-hollow electric guitar.

 Features

 The Fender TC-90 electric guitar features a set neck with a double-cut body and American-made Seymour Duncan pickups.
 The semi-hollow ash body is set into a maple neck with a rosewood fingerboard, 22 medium-jumbo frets and abalone dots.
-It is akso equipped with an Adjusto-Matic bridge with an anchored tailpiece.
+It is also equipped with an Adjusto-Matic bridge with an anchored tailpiece.
 The guitar's pickup complement consists of a Seymour Duncan SP90-1NRWRP vintage P-90 (neck), a SP-90 3B Custom P90 (bridge), and 3-way switching with master tone and volume controls.

 Production history

 The Fender TC-90 was produced in Vintage White (from 04/2004 – 10/2007) and Black Cherry Burst (from 05/2004 – 09/2007), with around 700 made of each color.
 In 2007 the TC-90 was revised and became the JA-90, the signature model for Jim Adkins, the singer/guitarist of Jimmy Eat World.